h4kr/process-monitor/README.md

 ### interval

 The rate in milliseconds at which the processes are checked and the stats event is emitted.
-The rate defaults to 1000 miliseconds.
+The rate defaults to 1000 milliseconds.

     procmon.monitor({ pid: 1, interval: 5000 }).start();